The Plain of Jars: A Megalithic Archaeological Mystery in Laos

 Mystery of the Plain of Jars, Phonsavan, Laos, Southeast Asia . ( samantoniophoto /Adobe Stock)

-The Mystery of the Plain of Jars Continues
+Very Real Dangers at the Plain of Jars

-Archaeologists still don’t have all the answers but unfortunately their work is slowed by the fact that the Plain of Jars is one of the most dangerous archaeological sites in the world.
-Scattered over the plains are literally thousands of tons of unexploded bombs, land mines, and other unexploded military ordnance.
+There are literally thousands of tons of unexploded bombs, land mines, and other unexploded military ordnance scattered over the plains.
 These munitions contaminate more than 35% of the province's total land area and continue to threaten the lives of the 200,000 people who now live in Xieng Khouang.

 Rusty metal bomb casings and defused unexploded ordnance found in Phonsavan, Xieng Khouang Province, Laos. ( cornfield /Adobe Stock)